Cosa devi sapere sugli stampi morbidi in silicone: Tipi, Curare, e applicazioni?

 Silicone soft molds are categorized by curing temperature and functional requirements.
 Each type has unique traits suited to specific scenarios.

-2. Processo di cura: Step-by-Step Optimization
+2. Processo di polimerizzazione: Step-by-Step Optimization

 Proper curing operation directly impacts mold quality.
 Below is a linear guide to RTV and HTV curing—with critical do’s and don’ts.

-2.1 Room-Temperature Curing (Rtv) Processo
+2.1 Room-Temperature Curing (RTV) Processo

 1. Preparazione: Ensure the work area is dry and ventilated (umidità <60%)—excess moisture causes incomplete curing (mold remains sticky).

-3. Versare: Pour the mixture over the master model (PER ESEMPIO., a TV button prototype) in a thin, steady stream to minimize bubble formation.
+3. Versare: Pour the mixture over the master model (per esempio., a TV button prototype) in a thin, steady stream to minimize bubble formation.

-4. Polimerizzazione: Let stand at 20°C–25°C for 12–24 hours.
+4. Curare: Let stand at 20°C–25°C for 12–24 hours.
 For thick molds (>5mm), extend curing time by 6–8 hours to ensure full hardening.

-5. Sformatura: Only remove the master model once the mold is fully cured—premature demolding leads to deformation (PER ESEMPIO., a TV interface mold losing slot details).
+5. Sformatura: Only remove the master model once the mold is fully cured—premature demolding leads to deformation (per esempio., a TV interface mold losing slot details).

-2.2 Heating-Curing (Htv) Processo
+2.2 Heating-Curing (HTV) Processo

 3. Versare: Fill the mold frame and tap gently to release air bubbles.